openedx/edx-documentation/en_us/shared/building_and_running_chapters/creating_content/libraries.rst

 * To create a backup copy of your library
 * To share with another course team member

-When you export your library, Studio creates a **.tar.gz** file containing the problems you added to it, including any customizations made to problem settings that were made in the library.
+When you export your library, Studio creates a **.tar.gz** file (that is, a .tar file compressed using GNU Zip).
+This export file contains the problems in the library, including any customizations you made in the library to problem settings.
+The export does not include library settings such as user access permissions.

-The following items are not exported with your library.

-* User permissions
-* What else?

 To export a library, follow these steps.